dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

 |**F**|>=0%|

-### Weeks 1-2: (Aug 24, Aug 31)
+## Weeks 1-2: (Aug 24, Aug 31)
 Databases in data science.
 Data models: diverse ways to think about data: hiearchical, network, relational, object, graph, and document data models.
 History of datatabases and database technologies.
 Next-generation databases.

-A Taste of SQL: Database access.
+Database access.
 Creating SQL tables and inserting data.
 Simple queries. sqlite and mysql.

-Homework 1 (due Sep 10):
+Homework 1 (due Sep 7):

-0. Chapters 1-3
+0. Readings:
+  * Harrington, Chapter 1, "The Database Environment"
+  * Hernandez, Chapter 1, "The Relational Database"
 1. Answer questions in [Block1.md](Block 1).
-Submit as a PDF file on Slack.
-Send a copy to the TA as well.
+Submit as a PDF file as a direct message to the TA and the instructor on Slack.
 1. [Installation of SQL Magic for Jupyter](https://nbviewer.jupyter.org/github/msds-5315/Database-Systems-for-Data-Science/blob/master/notebooks/Install-SQL-Magic.ipynb)
 2. [Connecting to the database from Jupyter](https://nbviewer.jupyter.org/github/msds-5315/Database-Systems-for-Data-Science/blob/master/notebooks/Connect-SQL.ipynb)
 2. On the MySQL server, create a database named `<username>_university` and define a table named `person`.
 Make sure it has a well chosen primary key.

+### Key terms
+Database, database system, database server, data model, data integrity, data consistency, ACID, relational data model, SQL, imperative queries, schema.

+### Milestone skills
+Connect to the MySQL database provided for the class, create a simple table, and insert data into it.